markdegrootnl/dockerfiles/htpasswd/README.md

 # htpasswd

-Docker image to create `.htpasswd` file.
+Docker image to create a `.htpasswd` file.

 ## Usage